 My daughter was watching me create some of the worksheets this week and she begged me to print her out the rainbow page.
 I know I’m on the right track when she’s begging me to hurry up.
 I take a lot of cues from her on what she would find fun to do.
 One thing I know I have to include one day is something that involves fairies, sparkles, and pink.
 I guess whichever week I do that I will have to make an additional boy version as well.

-If you don’t already have the letter tiles from previous lessons, you can download them again here.
+It also includes a page with the letter tiles, in case you don’t already have them from previous lessons.
 They’re needed so your child can choose the correct letters that spell SEVEN to glue on the first page.

 Mental Math Option